MoulyPrasaanthArumugam/CodePulse.API/README.md

 We use AuthDB context to interact with authentication Tables

 # Why we Use DTO?
-we can avoid Unnecessary Data by mapping domain model to DTO
+we can avoid Unnecessary Data by mapping domain model to DTO (View Models)
 Uses: Performance, security,versioning

+#AutoMapper
+AutoMapper can be used for Object to Object Mapping (DTO - Domain Model Mapping).
+Avoid Code Reduntancy.

 # Dependency Injection :
 Instead of creating instance of class within a controller we will pass object as a parameter within the controller through constructor